Hubble Space Telescope imaging of the compact elliptical galaxy M32 reveals a dearth of carbon stars: Results

 To identify the TRGB in our WFC3/IR photometry, we apply an edge-detection algorithm to measure the discontinuity in our Gaussian-smoothed luminosity functions.
-For each filter and field, we first select stars with ${\rm{F}}129{\rm{M}}-{\rm{F}}153{\rm{M}} > 0.1$ mag and with photometric errors less than 0.1 mag to construct the luminosity function (LF).
+The luminosity functions are not corrected for completeness as a function of radius from M32, as this has negligible impact on the bright end of the luminosity function where the TRGB is located.
+For each filter and field, we first select stars with ${\rm{F}}127{\rm{M}}-{\rm{F}}153{\rm{M}} > 0.1$ mag and with photometric errors less than 0.1 mag to construct the luminosity functions (LF) presented in Figure~\ref{fig:M32_LumFunction}.
 This minimises foreground or main-sequence contaminants and confusion from large photometric uncertainties when determining the TRGB.
-Then, using a Monte Carlo approach that takes into account the observed photometric error distribution, we generate 1000 realisations of the Kernel Density Estimation (KDE) used to smooth our data.
+Then, using a Monte Carlo approach that takes into account the observed photometric error distribution by using the minimum and maximum error for a given magnitude bin, we generate 1000 realisations of the Kernel Density Estimation (KDE) used to smooth our data.
+These errors account for errors in magnitudes due to crowding in addition to errors due to photon noise.
 Each iteration adds random Gaussian noise based on the photometric uncertainties to the observed luminosity function prior to smoothing with an Epanechnikov kernel.
 Finally, a Savitzky-Golay filter was applied to each convolved LF to calculate its smoothed first derivative and the magnitude of its minimum, corresponding to the position of the TRGB.
 The measured TRGBs and their associated error averaged over 1000 simulations are listed in Table~\ref{tab:TRGB}.
 We use the TRGB to separate TP-AGB stars, which should be brighter than the TRGB, from our overall sample.
+Figure~\ref{fig:M32_CMD} shows the extinction-corrected CMDs for the combined M32 field of view.
+These CMDs are populated by a narrow red giant branch (RGB) sequence reaching several magnitudes below the tip of the RGB (TRGB).
+As these luminosity functions include all stars in our M32 pointing they contain a significant number of sources from M31 in addition to the M32 population and thus are not suitable for deriving a clean TRGB for the purpose of distance estimates for M32.